ahuffman/ansible-k8s-node/README.md

 ## Requirements

 If connecting to a kubernetes cluster, you may want to consider making use of the [`k8s-master`](https://galaxy.ansible.com/ahuffman/k8s-master/) role when deploying your master, especially if you wish to make use of the secure configuration.
+Use of the docker storage setup options assumes that you are deploying to a fresh server, and that there currently is not a docker-pool.

 ## Role Variables
 ###Defaults: